FindMySchool LogoFindMySchool

 No. This is a state-funded school, so there are no tuition fees.
 Families should still budget for the usual associated costs such as uniform, trips, and optional activities.

-Primary outcomes are a relative strength, with 73.33% meeting the expected standard in reading, writing and maths in 2024, above the England average.
-GCSE indicators are weaker, with a negative Progress 8 score, while sixth form outcomes sit closer to England averages on the A* to B measure.
+Primary outcomes are no longer a relative strength in the current dataset: 30% met the expected standard in reading, writing and maths, and 0% reached the higher standard.
+GCSE indicators remain weaker, with a negative Progress 8 score, while current sixth form outcomes show 40% of A-level grades at A*-B across 122 exam entries.

 The school reports over 35 lunchtime clubs in the secondary phase, including STEM Robot Wars, homework support, and quieter lunchtime spaces.
 External review also references clubs such as dance, music and debate, and notes that sixth form students mentor younger pupils.